-This is a good opportunity to top up your British Airways Executive Club balance with Avios to use for cheap last-minute Business and Economy Class flights on Qantas in Australia, American Airlines in the US, and Japan Airlines and Cathay Pacific in Asia.
+This is a good opportunity to top up your British Airways Executive Club balance with Avios to use for cheap last-minute Business and Economy Class flights on Qantas in Australia, American Airlines and Virgn America in the US, and Japan Airlines and Cathay Pacific in Asia.

 Note that this offer is only for current Executive Club members, so do sign up for an account now if you don’t already have one to take advantage of the next offer.
 Details are below.

 Avios are great for redeeming short-to-medium flights on oneworld partner airlines.

 For example, you’ll only need 9,000 Avios for a one-way Business Class hop between Sydney and Brisbane (versus 16,000 Qantas points).
 Purchasing with this 50% bonus means that you can score this flight for ~$220 AUD (+ taxes) instead of cash tickets which retail from $800.

 You will need an active British Airways Executive Club account to take advantage of this offer.
 If you haven’t already done so, you can sign up for a British Airways Executive Club account here.

 Now, you’re not allowed to have an Australian or New Zealand address on the account (very strange), but they’ll only be sending you a membership card to the address (which you don’t really need anyway), so consider borrowing an address from a friend or family member overseas, or just making a realistic one up.